 Choose two or three in any order

 For example, National Biscuit Company became Nabisco when they started to turn out more than biscuits.
 Long ago everybody was calling The Texas Company simply Texaco, so in 1957 the board yielded to popular usage and made it official.
-L. A. Young, Spring & Wire Corp. in Detroit was losing a lot of mail to Los Angeles so management dropped the L. A. Trying to escape its tobacco legacy and litigation Philip Morris Co. became Altria Group, Inc. In 2003 after the internet bubble burst, AOL Time Warner dropped the once promising initials of its internet provider and returned to Time Warner.
+L. A. Young, Spring & Wire Corp. in Detroit was losing a lot of mail to Los Angeles so management dropped the L. A. Trying to escape its tobacco legacy and litigation Philip Morris Co. became Altria Group, Inc. In 2003 after the internet bubble burst, AOL Time Warner dropped the once promising initials of its internet provider and returned to Time Warner ending up at Verizon.
 And the once high-flying WorldCom Inc. decided after bankruptcy in 2001 that it would take back its former label of MCI and then joined Verizon Communications.

 In 1849, Elon Farnsworth founded the Detroit Savings Fund Institute and on the first day of business it took in $41 in deposits.
 The company name changed to The Detroit Savings Bank in 1871.
 Then in 1936, it became The Detroit Bank.
 Joining with several other local banks in 1956 the business was called The Detroit Bank & Trust Company.
 In 1973 the name was changed to DETROITBANK Corporation.
 Finally in 1982, it became Comerica.
 You could say they like to make change.